 Along the same train of thought: While rock music is entertaining and can encourage a lifestyle – An artistic quest for fame has been scientifically studied and this ‘rock star-drive’ can lead to problems.
 We want to share our stuff, but we also need to find a common-sense way to do that.

 A rock and roll lifestyle may be most known to include risk-taking – especially in partying and extreme behaviour.
 I have toned that down a lot – having learned what is best for my health.
 I used to go sky-diving, cliff-jumping, fast-driving and party every night.
 I have learned that if I want to live to see my kids grow old and happily, then the rock and roll lifestyle must we watered down.
-It is very important to follow professional advice, and live fully, but observe moderation when indulging.
-I have always stayed clear of hard drugs.
+It is very helpful to follow professional advice, and important to live fully, but observe moderation when indulging.
+I have stayed clear of hard drugs.
 It just makes sense for good health to avoid danger and work to minimize risks.

 The stretch for fame can cause behaviour that leads to problems such as stigma, other social issues, injury and burn-out.
 I’m not saying ‘don’t reach for the stars,’ but just be grounded and realistic when you do.
 Take care of your health first.